How SIEM Works

 What Is SIEM Solution?

-• A Security Information and Event Management (SIEM) solution acts as the central nervous system of an organization’s security framework.
-It collects, analyzes, and correlates data from various sources within the IT infrastructure, including network devices, servers, and security systems.
+SIEM solutions such as Elastic Stack collect, analyze, and correlate data from various sources within the IT infrastructure, including network devices, servers, and security systems.

-• SIEM systems help enterprise security teams detect user behavior anomalies and use artificial intelligence to automate many of the manual processes associated with threat detection and Incident response.
+SIEM systems help enterprise security teams detect user behavior anomalies.
+They employ artificial intelligence to automate many manual processes associated with threat detection and Incident response.

 How does SIEM work?

 SIEM solutions use data aggregation and data normalization to provide an integrated view of all security events in a single platform.
-Users can detect threats in real-time and security analysts no longer need to waste time searching for all the notifications generated by different threat-hunting and monitoring components:
+Users of SIEM solutions can detect threats in real-time.

-• Data Collection: SIEM solutions gather data from diverse sources such as end-user devices, servers, network equipment, security systems (firewalls, antivirus), and more.
-This data can be collected using agents deployed on devices or through protocols like syslog, SNMP, or WMI.
+Data Collection: SIEM solutions gather data from diverse sources.
+These sources include, but are not limited to, end-user devices (such as PCs and mobile devices), servers (such as web servers and mail servers), network equipment (such as switches and routers), and security systems (such as firewalls and antivirus programs).
+Data can be collected off of these sources using agents deployed on the source devices or through protocols such as syslog, SNMP, or WMI.
 Modern SIEM systems also integrate with cloud services and various threat intelligence feeds.

-• Data Storage: SIEM stored data in the data center, often limiting the amount of data retained due to storage constraints.
-Modern SIEMs leverage scalable data lake technologies such as Amazon S3 or Hadoop, enabling the retention and analysis of large volumes of log data at a low cost.
-This allows for the storage and analysis of extensive log data across diverse platforms and systems.
+Data Storage: SIEM solutions store data in the data center, which often causes the amount of data retained to be limited by storage constraints.
+Modern SIEMs use scalable data lake technologies such as Amazon S3 or Hadoop, enabling the retention and analysis of large volumes of log data at a low cost.
+This use of data lake technologies allows the extensive log data to be stored and analyzed across diverse platforms and systems.

-• Policies and Rules: Security teams configure SIEM with profiles that define normal system behavior.
-Rules and thresholds are set to identify anomalies that may indicate a security incident.
-Advanced SIEM solutions utilize machine learning (ML) and automated behavioral profiling to autonomously detect anomalies and adapt rules based on evolving data patterns.
+Policies and Rules: Security teams configure SIEM solutions to define normal system behavior.
+For example, rules and thresholds are set to identify anomalies that may indicate a security incident.
+Advanced SIEM solutions utilize machine learning (ML) and automated behavioral profiling, enabling them to autonomously detect anomalies and adapt rules based on evolving data patterns.

 error

-Detection mechanisms will be set up to alert on the following: downloading batch files on unusual ports, PowerShell scripts being launched from batch files, batch files downloaded by PowerShell using the Invoke-WebRequest command, and command-line/PowerShell commands matching patterns found in malicious Metasploit payloads.
+SOCs often set up detection mechanisms such as Elastic Stack (also known as ELK Stack) to send alerts upon detecting suspicious events.
+Some “suspicious” events include downloading batch files on unusual ports, launching PowerShell scripts from batch files, and downloading batch files through PowerShell using the Invoke-WebRequest command.
+It is also suspicious when command-line/PowerShell commands match with patterns found in malicious Metasploit payloads.

-The dropper file includes the following PowerShell script.
-Essentially, it executes the Get-MPComputerStatus command, which provides a list of properties and their values (True, False, etc.).
+The dropper file below includes a PowerShell script.
+Essentially, the script executes the Get-MPComputerStatus command, which provides a list of properties and their values (True, False, etc.).
 The script then checks if the RealTimeProtectionEnabled property (indicating Windows Defender status) is false.
-If this property is false, it executes the designated malicious payload script.
+If this property is false, it suggests the antivirus is inactive.
+Once the dropper file registers that the antivirus is down,it executes its designated malicious payload script.

 PowerShell -Command "& {if ((Get-MPComputerStatus).RealTimeProtectionEnabled -eq $false) {<MALICIOUS PAYLOAD SCRIPT>}}"